-Other Long-term Liabilities balance of \$856 and \$609 as of December 31, 2012 and 2011, respectively, consists of long term, aged payables to vendors, individuals, and other third parties that have been outstanding for more than 5 years.
-The Company is in the process of researching and resolving the balances for settlement and/or write-off.
+Other Long-term Liabilities balance of \$856 and \$856 as of December 31, 2013 and 2012, respectively, consists of long term, aged payables to vendors, individuals, and other third parties that have been outstanding for more than 5 years.
+The Company is in the process of researching and resolving the balances for settlement and/or write-off in accordance with applicable accounting rules.